Geostationary transfer orbit: Technical description

-GTO is a highly elliptical Earth orbit with an apogee (the point in the orbit of the moon or a satellite at which it is furthest from the earth) of 42164 km, or a height of 35786 km above sea level, which corresponds to the geostationary altitude.
+GTO is a highly elliptical Earth orbit with an apogee of 42164 km, or a height of 35786 km above sea level, which corresponds to the geostationary altitude.
 The period of a standard geosynchronous transfer orbit is about 10.5 hours.
 The argument of perigee is such that apogee occurs on or near the equator.
-Perigee can be anywhere above the atmosphere, but is usually restricted to a few hundred kilometers above the Earth's surface to reduce launcher delta-V ($\Delta V$) requirements and to limit the orbital lifetime of the spent booster so as to curtail space junk.
+Perigee can be anywhere above the atmosphere, but is usually restricted to a few hundred kilometres above the Earth's surface to reduce launcher delta-V ($\Delta V$) requirements and to limit the orbital lifetime of the spent booster so as to curtail space junk.

 If using low-thrust engines such as electric propulsion to get from the transfer orbit to geostationary orbit, the transfer orbit can be supersynchronous (having an apogee above the final geosynchronous orbit).
 However, this method takes much longer to achieve due to the low thrust injected into the orbit.

 The typical launch vehicle injects the satellite to a supersynchronous orbit having the apogee above 42,164 km.
 The satellite's low-thrust engines are thrusted continuously around the geostationary transfer orbits.
 The thrust direction and magnitude are usually determined to optimize the transfer time and/or duration while satisfying the mission constraints.
 The out-of-plane component of thrust is used to reduce the initial inclination set by the initial transfer orbit, while the in-plane component simultaneously raises the perigee and lowers the apogee of the intermediate geostationary transfer orbit.
 In case of using the Hohmann transfer orbit, only a few days are required to reach the geosynchronous orbit.
 By using low-thrust engines or electrical propulsion, months are required until the satellite reaches its final orbit.

 The orbital inclination of a GTO is the angle between the orbit plane and the Earth's equatorial plane.
 It is determined by the latitude of the launch site and the launch azimuth (direction).
 The inclination and eccentricity must both be reduced to zero to obtain a geostationary orbit.
 If only the eccentricity of the orbit is reduced to zero, the result may be a geosynchronous orbit but will not be geostationary.
 Because the $\Delta V$ required for a plane change is proportional to the instantaneous velocity, the inclination and eccentricity are usually changed together in a single maneuver at apogee, where velocity is lowest.

 The required $\Delta V$ for an inclination change at either the ascending or descending node of the orbit is calculated as follows: